house4hack/h4h-blog-bot/commands.md

 /make - generate contents from the promps and photos /preview - preview generated contents
-/publish - push the generated contents and photos to wordpress
+/publish - push the generated contents and photos to wordpress /stash - saves the current contents for later retrieval using /unstash /stashlist - list the current saved contents
+/unstash - loads stashed contents into the current working buffer